rust-lang/rust/text/0000-dllimport.md

 It had been pointed out that sometimes one may wish to link to a static system library (i.e. one that is always available to the linker) without bundling it into .lib's and .rlib's.
 For this use case we'll introduce another library "kind", "static-nobundle".
-Such libraries would be treated in the same way as "static", minus the bundling.
+Such libraries would be treated in the same way as "static", except they will not be bundled into the target .lib/.rlib.

 # Drawbacks
 [drawbacks]: #drawbacks